 The Group's operating performance is influenced by the economic conditions of the regions in which it operates, principally the UK.
 The continued uncertain economic environment could result in a general reduction in business activity and a consequent loss of income for the Group.
-The Coronavirus pandemic and the Government measures imposed has created uncertainty as to the state of the economy moving forward.
-In addition, the impact of Brexit on the economy is not fully known.
+The Russian invasion of Ukraine has created considerable economic uncertainty.
+In addition, the longer term impact of the Coronavirus pandemic and the Government measures imposed is not fully known nor is the impact of Brexit.